philbudne/xxl/doc/syntax.md

                 with the new instance (typ. named "this" as the first arg) the superclass init method can be called with "this..init(....)"

-The Object "System" (which is not a class) contains the following members:
+The Object "__xxl" contains the following members:
-        types: an object with all predefined classes as properties
-        parser: contains a preloaded copy the (compiled) parser
         import: a function to import another file (namespace returned as Object)
         pyimport: a function to import a Python module as a PyObj "." returns a wrapped value (Bool, Str, Number) or another PyObj.
 PyObj's are callable.
-        temporary(?) debug functions: break, print, error, print_repr
         exit: a function, takes an int
         argv: a list of strings
+        uerror: a function, takes a string, causes fatal error temporary(?) debug functions:
+                break: break to Python debugger
+                print: convert arguments to Str, concatenate and print to stdout
+                error: convert arguments to Str, concatenate and print to stderr
+                backtrace: print xxl return stack to stderr (plus a few more undocumented functions, for internal use)

+Base classes are available via `var classes = import("classes");`

 All "{" STMT... "}" code blocks have their own variable scope
         and are implemented as closures.

-Variables MUST be declared using "var", or as function arguments.
+Variables MUST be declared using "var", "const", or as function arguments.

+NOTE!
+Enforcement of "const" is currently implemented only in the parser,
+        and const values in other Modules can be changed!!